 Purpose of this Document

-The purpose of the North Carolina SCM Credit Document is to improve the clarity and consistency of the nutrient and total suspended solids (TSS) reduction values (aka “credits”) awarded for Stormwater Control Measures (SCMs) installed throughout North Carolina.
+The purpose of the North Carolina Stormwater Control Measure (SCM) Credit Document is to present in one location all information related to how TSS removal, nutrient reduction and hydrologic performance is determined, credited and updated by NC DEQ in its various stormwater and nutrient management programs.
+It is intended to improve the clarity, consistency and reliability of the nutrient and total suspended solids (TSS) reduction values (aka “credits”) awarded for Stormwater Control Measures (SCMs) installed throughout North Carolina.
+Finally, it provides guidance for parties who wish to submit SCM performance data for evaluation of new proposed stormwater technologies or for refinement of existing, approved technologies.
 In the past, credits for SCMs have been listed in each individual chapter of the Stormwater Design Manual.
-The various SCM credits will now be listed together in this document in order to facilitate updates as new research becomes available and also to facilitate comparisons between different SCMs.
+The various SCM credits will now be listed together in this document for ease of reference, to facilitate updates as new research becomes available, and also to facilitate comparisons between different SCMs.

 There are a variety of stormwater programs throughout the state, each with its own goals.
 The NPDES, Coastal Counties, Outstanding Resource Waters (ORW), High Quality Waters (HWQ) and Water Supply Watershed programs are based upon removing a certain level of Total Suspended Solids (TSS).
 TSS is the number one pollutant in the state and also acts as a surrogate for removal of other pollutants, such as phosphorus and heavy metals.
-In contrast, Nutrient Strategies for the Neuse, Tar-Pamlico, Falls Lake, and Jordan Lake watersheds include stormwater programs designed to achieve low nutrient loadings throughout an entire site for new development and nutrient reductions from existing development.
+In contrast, Nutrient Management Strategies (NMS) for the Neuse estuary, Tar-Pamlico estuary, Falls Lake, and Jordan Lake watersheds include stormwater programs designed to achieve targeted nutrient (total nitrogen and total phosphorus) loads from an entire site for new development and nutrient reductions from some existing development.
 All of the stormwater programs encourage runoff volume match from predevelopment to post-development conditions (sometimes called “Low Impact Development” or LID) as a voluntary alternative to the above goals.

-In order to meet the requirements of the various stormwater programs, DEQ has produced a crediting scheme that answers each of the following questions for each SCM:
+To better delineate the technical foundations of the various stormwater programs, DEQ has assembled in this document a crediting matrix that answers each of the following questions for each SCM:

 Are basic TSS goals met?
+This dictates whether it receives a “primary” or “secondary” designation for state stormwater purposes.

-What is the hydrologic “fate” of the stormwater after it enters the SCM?
+What are the relative proportions of the three annualized hydrologic “fates” of the stormwater after it enters the SCM (overflow, effluent, and evapotranspiration/infiltration)?
+This is necessary for estimating nutrient loading and runoff volume match.

-What is the concentration of TN and TP in the effluent from the SCM?
+What is the average event mean concentration of all nitrogen compounds (TN) and all phosphorus compounds (TP) in the effluent from the SCM?
+This is also necessary for estimating nutrient loading.

-It should be noted that, for the “typical” development subject to a state stormwater program (other than NSW), this document will not change how development is regulated.
+It should be noted that, for the typical development subject to a state stormwater program (other than Nutrient Management Strategies), this document will not change how development is regulated.
 Most designers will choose to implement one “Primary SCM” (what was formerly referred to as an “85% TSS removal SCM”) for each drainage area that is fully sized for the design storm.

-This document supports designers who wish to do the following:
+This document provides the technical foundations for designers who wish to do the following:

-Oversize one SCM in exchange for undersizing another SCM,
+Calculate hydrologic and nutrient reduction changes for SCMs that are oversized or undersized relative to the Water Quality Volume,

-Meet NSW goals (equations and EMCs listed in this publication are used in the NC Stormwater Nutrient Accounting Tool v4 (SNAP v4) available at this URL: https://deq.nc.gov/about/divisions/water-resources/planning/nonpoint-source-management/nutrient-offset-information#stormwater ),
+Meet nutrient goals (equations and EMCs listed in this publication are used in the NC Stormwater Nitrogen and Phosphorus Tool v4 (SNAP v4) available at this URL: https://deq.nc.gov/about/divisions/water-resources/planning/nonpoint-source-management/nutrient-offset-information#stormwater ),

-Meet runoff volume match goals (note that this information will be loaded into the Storm-EZ Tool), and
+Meet runoff volume match goals, and

 Understand the basis for DEQ’s SCM Credits.